top of page

 Anthony J. Gullo, CPA, CCIM is the Executive Vice President & COO at R. J. GULLO COMPANIES, a Licensed Associate Real Estate Broker, and a Real Estate Investment Consultant & Direct Participation Programs Representative.

-Mr. Gullo has worked in the real estate investment industry for over twenty years.
-He is experienced in 1031 Exchanges, management-free real estate investments, real estate investment analysis and valuation, as well as acquisitions and dispositions.
+He has spent more than twenty years in the real estate investment industry.
+He is experienced in 1031 Exchanges, management-free real estate investments, real estate investment analysis and valuation, and real estate acquisitions and dispositions.

-Mr. Gullo holds a Bachelor of Science (BS) in Accounting and Accounting Information Systems from Canisius College, a Master of Business Administration (MBA) in Accounting from Canisius College, and a Professional Certificate in Real Estate Finance and Investment from Fordham University.
-He is a Certified Public Accountant (CPA) in New York, a Certified Commercial Investment Member (CCIM), a Licensed Associate Real Estate Broker in New York, and a Direct Participation Programs Representative with FINRA Series 22 and 63 licenses.
-Mr. Gullo is a member of the CCIM Institute and the National Association of Realtors (NAR).
+He holds a Bachelor of Science (BS) in Accounting and Accounting Information Systems from Canisius College, a Master of Business Administration (MBA) in Accounting from Canisius College, and a Professional Certificate in Real Estate Finance and Investment from Fordham University.
+He is a Certified Public Accountant (CPA) in New York, a Certified Commercial Investment Member (CCIM), a Licensed Associate Real Estate Broker in New York, and a Direct Participation Programs Representative holding FINRA Series 22 and 63 licenses.
+He is a member of the CCIM Institute and the National Association of Realtors (NAR).

 Direct Participation Programs offered through Concorde Investment Services, LLC (CIS), member FINRA/SIPC, headquartered at 3909 Research Park Drive, Suite 200, Ann Arbor, MI 48108. â€‹